Giant Cinnamon Roll Recipe

 Step 3

 Add salt and flour.
-Then attach the dough hook to the mixer and add the kosher salt and about 3.5 cups of all-purpose flour.
+Then attach the dough hook to the mixer and add the kosher salt and three cups of all-purpose flour.
 Start the mixer on low speed, and occasionally scrape the sides of the bowl with a spatula.
 Continue adding flour until you get your desired consistency.

 Step 4